Skip to main content

 Each speaker gets a unique voice embedding:

-• 192-dimensional vector
+• 256-dimensional vector (PyAnnote v4)

-• Captures voice characteristics
+• Captures voice characteristics with high precision

 • Used for cross-video matching

-• Enables speaker recognition
+• Enables speaker recognition across videos

 Speaker Management